felicia-csolak/5oclock/README.md

 #### MVP

 - Allow user to pick randomized cocktail.
-- Filter cocktail list by alcohol type.
+- Select cocktail list by alcohol type.
 - Display cocktail image and recipe.
 - Reset search to look up more recipes.

 #### PostMVP

 - Filter by common ingredients.
+- Optimize layout for viewing on different devices.
 - Search cocktail by name.
 - Filter by taste profile.
 - Share recipes on social media.